 My mind goes a mile a minute in a quantum leap to next summer.
-And woodscrews and nails no longer sound as boring as I wrote, all of the sudden.
-I sigh longingly, looking at the tip of Aurèle’s cute hat-covered head over Zac’s shoulder.
+And wood screws and nails no longer sound as boring as I wrote, all of a sudden.
+I sigh longingly, looking at the tip of Aurèle’s cute hat covered head over Zac’s shoulder.
 Sign me up on the Domesticated List, please.
 I sigh once more, deflating a bit.
 For now, I’ll have to be content to stay put on the Waiting List.

 I jerk back, wrenching my attention from Aurèle.
 “Nope,” I’m quick to deny, straightening from my slump.
 “I just thought someone looked familiar, that’s all.”
 A rush of heat spreads like wildfire on my cheeks that the wind chaffing at my skin has nothing to do with.
-More’s the pity.
+Great.
+Just great.

 Leo and Zac share a knowing look.